exceptionless/Website/content/news/2016/2016-03-16-simple-app-deployment-azure-continuous-deployment-github.md

 This works really well because you can see the entire history of your build artifacts and browse their contents.
 Plus, GitHub hosts it for free!

 We found that we could <a href="https://github.com/exceptionless/Exceptionless/blob/master/Libraries/Push-Artifacts.ps1#L71" target="_blank">format the commit message with a specific format</a> that GitHub could understand and parse into different links.
-We can click on the &#8220;Commit:&#8221; part of the message to link to the actual commit that is building to see exactly has changed.
+We can click on the "Commit:" part of the message to link to the actual commit that is building to see exactly has changed.

 <a href="/assets/github-build-history-artifacts.jpg" rel="attachment wp-att-14204"><img loading="lazy" class="aligncenter size-large wp-image-14204" src="/assets/github-build-history-artifacts-1024x380.jpg" alt="github build history artifacts" width="940" height="349" data-id="14204" srcset="/assets/github-build-history-artifacts-1024x380.jpg 1024w, /assets/github-build-history-artifacts-300x111.jpg 300w, /assets/github-build-history-artifacts-768x285.jpg 768w, /assets/github-build-history-artifacts.jpg 1402w" sizes="(max-width: 940px) 100vw, 940px" /></a>